Maccabi Tel Aviv (handball)

 Maccabi Tel Aviv (מכבי תל אביב) is a handball club based in Tel Aviv, Israel.
-They compete in the Liga Leumit, and host their home games in Tichonet, Tel Aviv.
+They compete in the Israeli Handball Premier League, and host their home games in Tichonet, Tel Aviv.
 The club is under full ownership of Maccabi Tel Aviv Foundation; its chairman is Eyal Frolinger.

 History

 Early years

 The handball team of Maccabi Tel Aviv was founded in the 1930s when handball was first played in Mandatory Palestine.
 The club was initially three separate clubs; Maccabi North Tel Aviv, who won three national cups in a row between 1963 and 1965, Maccabi Tel Aviv and Brit Maccabim Atid.
 Over time the three clubs gradually amalgamated under the name of Maccabi Tel Aviv.

 Over the years, players such as Avraham Shneior, Moshe Resch, Yoav Drucker, Mickey Tenenbaum and Avi Resch played in the team.
-All these players were also part of the Israeli national team and represented the country in a lot of international tournaments and cups.
+All these players were also part of the Israeli national team and represented the country in various international tournaments and cups.

-Except the three State Cups the club won during the 60's, Maccabi Tel Aviv wasn't a successful team in the Israeli handball and considered as a mid-table team for a lot of years.
+Except the three State Cups the club won during the 60s, Maccabi Tel Aviv wasn't a successful team in the Israeli handball and considered as a mid-table team for decades.
 In 1998, the team reached the State Cup final but lost it to Hapoel Rishon Lezion.